Raw Deal (1986 film): Plot

 Kaminski escapes with Monique's assistance and tells her to go to the airport and wait for him.
-After gathering an arsenal of guns and ammunition, Kaminski raids one of Patrovita's gravel pits, killing all of Patrovita's men and stealing a large amount of drug money.
-Kaminski sets off for Patrovita's casino, where he embarks on a killing spree, single-handedly wiping out all his soldiers, including the men directly responsible for the murder of Blair and his fellow FBI agents.
-Rocca and Patrovita retreat to a back room, but Rocca is cut down in a barrage of gunfire.
-Patrovita flees into an office pleading for his life, but Kaminski mercilessly guns him down.
-On his way out, Kaminski encounters a whimpering Baxter, who tries to talk himself out by apologizing for the suspension.
-Kaminski responds to Baxter by saying that because of him a lot of people are dead and now it is his turn and offers him a gun with the same line Baxter told him earlier: "Resign, or be prosecuted.
-Any way you want it."
-When Baxter attempts to shoot him, Kaminski turns and shoots Baxter dead in self-defense.
+After gathering guns and ammunition, he raids one of Patrovita's gravel pits, killing all of Patrovita's men and stealing a large amount of drug money.
+Kaminski sets off for Patrovita's casino, where he embarks on a killing spree, wiping out all his soldiers, including the men responsible for the murders of Blair and his fellow FBI agents.
+Rocca and Patrovita retreat to a back room, but Rocca is cut down by gunfire.
+Patrovita flees into an office, pleading for his life, but Kaminski guns him down.
+On his way out, Kaminski encounters Baxter and advises his ex-boss to choose trial or suicide.
+Baxter tries to shoot Kaminski in the back but is killed by the latter.

-After driving to the airport, Kaminski hands a duffel bag containing $250,000 in cash to Monique, telling her that she can start a new life with no obligations to anyone.
-Kaminski is reinstated with the FBI and is reunited with a pregnant Amy.
-Kaminski visits Shannon, who refuses to undergo physical therapy.
-In order to thank Shannon for helping him, Kaminski asks him to be his child's godfather in exchange for completing his therapy, which Shannon accepts.
+After driving to the airport, Kaminski hands a duffel bag containing $250,000 in cash to Monique, telling her that she can start a new life.
+He is reinstated with the FBI and reunites with a pregnant Amy.
+Kaminski then visits Shannon and asks him to be his child's godfather in exchange for completing physical therapy, which Shannon agrees to do.